 The same principle must apply to all the terms of the fraction to keep the same proportions, so connected party R&D expenditure contributing to several products should similarly be included in all the product streams, reflecting the connected party contribution to each.

 It is recognised that there will be occasions when it is difficult to trace certain R&D directly to IP assets e.g. when a company undertakes Blue Sky research, which may or may not lead to development of a product or process, and where such research could legitimately be said to be relevant to the creation of a number of qualifying IP rights.

 As in the example above, the expenditure for Blue Sky research may feature in more than one stream to reflect the inherent value across any stream which has benefitted from it.

-It is important to understand that in calculating the R&D fraction for a sub-stream, we are not carrying out a conventional tax calculation where some fixed amount of income or expenditure must be apportioned – as with the apportionment of credits or debits between the sub-streams.
+It is important to understand that in calculating the R&D fraction for a sub-stream, it is not a conventional tax calculation where some fixed amount of income or expenditure must be apportioned, as with the apportionment of credits or debits between the sub-streams.
 The R&D fraction for a sub-stream must include all the R&D expenditure that relates to that sub-stream.

 It follows that

 - there may be some R&D expenditure that relates to no current sub-stream; and/ or,

 - there may be some R&D expenditure that relates to more than one sub-stream such that the whole amount can be correctly attributed to each of the sub-streams.